Victor Froholdt: Copenhagen

-Froholdt started his football career in Vallensbæk IF, and in 2018 moved to F.C.
-Copenhagen at the age of 12.
-Here he worked his way up through the club's youth academy, and in January 2023 was rewarded for his good performance with a contract until the end of 2025.
+Froholdt started his football career with Vallensbæk and, in 2018, moved to Copenhagen at the age of 12.
+There, he worked his way up through the club's youth academy and, in January 2023, was rewarded for his good performance with a contract until the end of 2025.

-Froholdt made his debut for Copenhagen's first team on 27 September 2023, in a Danish Cup match against IF Lyseng, where he was substituted in the 57th minute in Copenhagen's 9–0 victory.
+Froholdt made his debut for Copenhagen's first team on 27 September 2023, in a Danish Cup match against Lyseng, where he was substituted in the 57th minute in Copenhagen's 9–0 victory.
 Froholdt scored on his debut to make it 8–0 in the 90th minute.
-He made his Danish Superliga debut on 5 November 2023, in a 4–2 win over Randers FC, where he was substituted in the 88th minute and scored for the final score 4–2.
-He finished his debut season with 8 appearances for Copenhagen's first team.
+He made his Danish Superliga debut on 5 November 2023 in a 4–2 win over Randers, where he was substituted in the 88th minute and scored to make the final score 4–2.
+He finished his debut season with eight appearances for Copenhagen's first team.

 On 23 July 2024, 18-year-old Froholdt was rewarded with a new contract until the summer of 2028 and was also promoted to the first team squad.
 In September 2024, Froholdt also got a new back number when he went from number 47 to number 17.

-FC Porto
+Porto

-On July 23, 2025, it was confirmed that Froholdt moved to the Portuguese giants FC Porto on a contract until June 2030.
+On 23 July 2025, it was confirmed that Froholdt moved to the Portuguese giants Porto on a contract until June 2030.
 According to multiple media reports, Froholdt's transfer was a record sale for Copenhagen, with a fee of €20 million plus €2 million in bonuses, as well as a 10% sell-on clause.

-On August 11, 2025, Froholdt made his club debut, starting in a Primeira Liga match against Vitória de Guimarães.
+On 11 August 2025, Froholdt made his club debut, starting in a Primeira Liga match against Vitória de Guimarães.
 With four out of four possible starts, one goal against Gil Vicente, and two assists against Casa Pia and Sporting CP, the 19-year-old Froholdt was named Player of the Month in Portugal.
 The award came after he was also named Young Player of the Month and Midfielder of the Month.